ragumz/udacity_react-native_project03_mobile-flashcards/README.md

 │       ├── icons_source.txt # source URLs from images searched on the web to use as icons and splash.
 │       ├── inspiration-icon-192x192.png # Image used to create the app start splash screen.
 │       └── inspiration-icon.jpg # Image used to create the app icon.
-│   ├── TODO.txt # Text file used to organized the app development process.
+│   ├── TODO.txt # Text file used to simplify and organize the app development process.
 ├── home
-│   ├── FCStatusBar.js # React Native status bar component declaration to present default OS screen title and action content │   ├── Home.js # React component to insert initial data and present Deck objects into DeckList.js component.
+│   ├── FCStatusBar.js # React Native status bar component declaration to present default OS screen title and action content │   ├── Home.js # React component to insert initial data and present Decks' objects into DeckList.js component.
 │   └── homeReducers.js # Redux centralized app reducers combinations.
 ├── utils
 │   ├── api.js # Utility functions to create and manage permanent saved data with AsyncStorage.
 │   ├── commons.js # Utility functions to provide common tools.
-│   ├── constants.js # Freezed Objects as enumerations and other app constant values.
+│   ├── constants.js # Freezed Objects kept as enumerations and other app constant values.
 │   ├── middlewares.js # Thunk centralized middleware declaration.
 │   └── notifications.js # Functions to ask permission and schedule notifications to the user.
-├── App.js # Main App component that initializes everythin.
+├── App.js # Main App component that initializes everything.
 ├── app.json # React Native main app configurations.
 ├── package.json # yarn package manager file.
 ├── README.md - # This file.